 In addition to clearly laying out what you can expect during the procedure, we also offer two forms of sedation to keep you comfortable and relaxed throughout: Nitrous Oxide Analgesia and Oral Conscious Sedation.

 A myriad of reasons can lead to the decision to have your wisdom teeth extracted.
 A thorough conversation with your dentist is the first step.
 But don’t worry!
-You won’t have to drive halfway across the state and set multiple appointments— here at Tiger Smile Family Dentistry in Baton Rouge, we have a dedicated team of dentists focused on wisdom teeth removal.
+You won’t have to drive halfway across the state and set multiple appointments— here at Tiger Smile Family Dentistry , we have a dedicated team of dentists focused on this oral surgery.

-Our team at Tiger Smile Family Dentistry wants to ensure you achieve a pain-free and disease-free mouth.
+Our team at Tiger Smile Family Dentistry wants to ensure you achieve a pain-free and disease-free mouth as much as possible.
 We are always here to lend you a helping hand, including in serious cases like wisdom teeth extraction.
 Drop by our office today and talk with one of our dentists about the right treatment for your oral health.

 Denture wearers want to know that their dentures are clean and appear natural to family and friends.
 Daily cleaning and stain removal are essential for fresh breath and a natural smile.
 However, constant cleaning shortens the life of dentures, but people who do not clean dentures suffer from discomfort or fungal infections.
 What should denture […]